Huertas97/pyleetspeak/README.md

 - `LeetSpeaker`: This module apply the canonical 'leetspeak' method of producing visually similar character strings by replacing alphabet characters with special symbols or numbers.
 There's many different ways you can use leet speak.
 Ranging from basic vowel substitutions to really advanced combinations of various punctuation marks and glyphs.
 Different leetspeak levels are included.
 - `PuntctuationCamouflage`: This module apply punctuation symbol injections in the text.
 It is another version of producing visually similar character strings.
 The location of the punctuation injections and the symbols used can be selected by the user.
+- `InversionCamouflage`: This module create new camouflaged version of words by inverting the order of the syllables.
+It works by separating a input text in syllabels, select two syllabels and invert them.

 Both modules can be combined in a pipeline.